tacibey/kraffe-roasters/src/content/blog/en/airflow-control-in-commercial-coffee-roasters.md

 Over time, these issues reduce productivity and increase operating costs.

-If you're comparing machines for continuous production, begin with our [complete guide to commercial coffee roasting machines](/blog/commercial-coffee-roasting-machine-guide) to understand the engineering differences that matter most.
+If you're comparing machines for continuous production, begin with our [**Complete Guide to Commercial Coffee Roasting Machines**]( https://krafferoasters.com/blog/how-to-start-coffee-roasting-business/) to understand the engineering differences that matter most.

 ---